kojq/gal/README.md

 ## About

-Configure Linux post-installation for basic desktop usage.
-Currently, only Arch Linux and openSUSE MicroOS are supported.
+Install Arch Linux with the GNOME desktop environment and select packages.

 ## Usage